-The damage done by successive interest rate rises from the Bank of England seems to have finally been recognised by the Monetary Policy Committee and base rates are expected to remain at their current level in the short term, before slowly reducing.
+The damage done by successive interest rate rises from the Bank of England seems to have finally been recognised by the Monetary Policy Committee and base rates are expected to reduce in the near future.
 The average independent forecast for the next 12 months is for interest rates to reduce from the current level of 5.25% down to 4.7% and then down to 3.6% by the end of 2025.